(Last Update: 11/30/2024)

 Embracing Lifestyle Modifications

 Please keep in mind that the long-term management of sleep-related apnea often involves sustained lifestyle changes, such as maintaining a healthy weight, practicing good sleep hygiene, and avoiding alcohol and sedatives before bedtime.
-These habits aid in managing sleep apnea and contribute to overall health and well-being.

 Continuous Learning and Adaptation